patrickbucher/read-think-write/content/disruptors-are-going-to-be-disrupted.md

 The same is true for companies that summarize books.
 They wanted to disrupt book reading, now they are being disrupted.
 The publishing industry, even though it has been in decline for many decades, is still around.

 And my bet is that good publishing houses will survive.
-Not despite, but _because_ of LLMs: The publishers gatekeeper function, which had been weakened by self-publishing for more than a decade, becomes an asset again.
+Not despite, but _because_ of LLMs: The publishers gatekeeper function, which had been weakened by self-publishing for more than a decade, is becoming an asset again.

-Look at all those self-published books on Amazon that appeared since early 2023.
+Look at all those self-published books on Amazon that appeared since late 2022.
 A lot of them have been written by LLMs in their entirety.
-They do not contain anything new, but just regurgitate what already has been published.
+They do not contain anything new, but just regurgitate what already has been said elsewhere.
 Therefore, I no longer browse books on Amazon, but resort to the websites of publishers or smaller book stores.

 If a book has been published by a serious publishing house, the text or its underlying idea at least cleared a low-pass filter of originality.
 Fact checking ideally ensures that there will not be any false references.
 And the text will be well-written, hopefully in a tone distinguishable from what you get from the self-published slop on Amazon.
 Professionally published books also have better typography.